Home

 Vintage dresses from the late 1800s

 There were several organizations that owe their creation and their survival to the Prihar sisters.
 One was the Pittock Mansion Society of Portland (where they were the founding members).
-Others included St. Vincent de Paul Society and the Albertina Kerr Center in Portland.
+Other organizations included the St. Vincent de Paul Society (which provides emergency assistance and charitable services to individuals in need of food, clothing and human dignity) and the Albertina Kerr Center (which empowers people with intellectual and developmental disabilities and mental health challenges to lead self-determined lives in Portland).

 Because of their care and knowledge, Sherry and Willie were beloved members of The Portland Oregon Doll Club.
 In their wills they promised to donate all of the dolls to Doernbecker Children’s Hospital for their permanent collection.
-Yet again, another example of their generosity for the Commonweal.
+Yet again, another example of their generosity for the commonweal of greater Portland.

 July 4th Fireworks

-The street we lived on, Wistaria Drive, was heavily shaded in the summer by Elm trees that were planted throughout the neighborhood.
+The street we lived on, Wistaria Drive, was heavily shaded in the summer by Elm trees, that were planted on both sides of the drive.
 One spot was not shaded by the trees — our front lawn.
-Each 4th of July, we blocked off the streets for a holiday pot-luck meal, and ended the evening with fireworks.
-In order to have some of the best pyrotechnics in NE Portland, Sherry would slip our neighbor, Brian Thompson a $100 dollar bill and encourage him to drive to Vancouver: “You know they have the best fireworks in the NW at seasonal booths on the other side of the Columbia.
+Each 4th of July, we blocked off the streets for a holiday pot-luck meal, with everyone bringing their family finest dishes.
+Sherry and Willie proved the chairs and tables, which we all set up for the meal.
+The evening ended with fireworks.
+In order to have some of the best pyrotechnics in NE Portland, Sherry would slip our neighbor, Brian Thompson, a $100 dollar bill and encourage him to drive to Vancouver: “You know they have the best fireworks in the NW at seasonal booths across the Columbia!

 Hoses and water sources for 4th of July, just in case …

 At dusk, when the music calmed down and dinner was ending, the fireworks would begin.
 Sparklers all around, a few flairs and some above the trees dazzlers.
-One year the fireworks stand tipped on its side after the fuses were lit and a rocket came barreling out headed for Willie and Sherry Prihar.
-It just missed Willie’s arm and landed in their yard, which could have wiped out the Prihar family with one hazardous shot.
-Tragedy averted, we made sure for safety sake not to have any more fireworks with propulsion to lift it above the tree canopy.
+One year the central fireworks stand tipped on its side, after the fuses were lit.
+Suddenly a rocket came barreling out sideways, heading straight for Willie and Sherry Prihar.
+It just missed Willie’s arm and landed in their yard.
+That errant mortar could have wiped out the Prihar family with one hazardous shot.
+Tragedy averted, we made sure for safety-sake not to have any more fireworks with propulsion to lift it above the tree canopy.

 The Importance of Christmas